Local(ish) gravity theories in conformal superspace: The Classical Theory

-For traceless momenta and divergence-free $\xi$, setting $\rho=0$ means that the trace of $\dot g$ is constant.
-We thus set the conformal factor to be that of the unit round 3-sphere, since eventually we want the curve of geometries to cross that point,\footnote{The limit is indeed very delicate, since there the Cotton tensor vanishes.
-This would also have extreme implications for the quantum theory, together with our \lq\lq{}past hypothesis\rq\rq{} (see section \ref{sec:past}).} $g_{ab}(0)=\Omega_o$ (see section \ref{sec:past} above), and thus $\det g=\det \Omega_o$.
+For traceless momenta and divergence-free $\xi$, setting $\rho=0$ means that the trace $\dot g=\dot g_{ab} g^{ab}$ is constant.
+We can set the conformal factor to be determined by the local volume form of the unit round 3-sphere. {A priori, solutions of the equations of motion merely give us a field-history such as $g_{ab}(t)$.
+To recover a spacetime, we need to establish how the instantaneous configurations connect along time.
+The connection-form $\varpi$, discussed in appendix \ref{app:PFB} (see \eqref{varpi_tranfo}) provides the ``shift'' part of the metric. }

-If we moreover use the characteristics of the electromagnetic wave-equation \eqref{EM_wave} to build a light-cone, we have a 4-metric of the standard Bianchi IX form (with zero shift): \be ds^2=-N^2dt^2+ g_{ab} \ee where $N^2= \frac{\alpha_{\mbox{ v}}\beta_{\mbox{ v}}}{\Xi ^{2/3}}$ is of the same dimension as $c^2$.
-It should be noted that, away from the adiabatic limit of the geometry, we would not have such a simple solution at hand.
-This shows some hope in modifying quantum cosmology in a regime-dependent manner, where inhomogeneities in space and time affect the speed of light.
+From here on we assume that $\dot g=\dot g_{ab} g^{ab}=0$.
+Then, assuming ${\nabla_a \ln \Xi}$ is small when compared to the gradients of the magnetic field, \eqref{full_EM} becomes \eqref{EM_wave}, and we can use the propagation of vector fields to \lq\lq{}reconstruct a space-time metric\rq\rq{}.
+That is, using the characteristics of the electromagnetic wave-equation \eqref{EM_wave} to build a light-cone, we can also reconstruct a ``duration'', or lapse.
+We thus have a 4-metric approximately of the standard Bianchi IX form (with zero shift, i.e under horizontal lifts by some connection-form): \be ds^2=-N^2dt^2+ g_{ab}^{\mbox{ IX}} \ee where $N^2= \frac{\alpha_{\mbox{ v}}\beta_{\mbox{ v}}}{\Xi ^{2/3}}$ is of the same dimension as $c^2$.
+Of course, away from the adiabatic limit of the geometry, we would not have such a simple solution at hand, and with inhomogeneities in the Cotton norm (i.e. when $|\partial \Xi| >>|\Xi|$) we couldn\rq{}t use \eqref{EM_wave} and the simple form for reconstructing spacetime would no longer be available.
+On the up-side, this result gives some hope in modifying quantum cosmology in a regime-dependent manner, where inhomogeneities in space and time affect the speed of light for example.